How It Works

 Autoresearch operates in three phases:

-1. Initialization – Instrument the pipeline with metrics logging, establish a baseline, and measure headspace.
+1. Initialization – Instrument the pipeline with metrics logging and GC alignment, establish a baseline, and measure headspace.

 2. Seed experiments – Launch structural optimizations that are known to be high-impact (baseline measurement, headspace analysis, subprocess pipeline).